Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Elevation Gain: 2,723’/830 m

-As you wind your way past little mountain hamlets and waterfalls, the gradual incline crosses five suspension bridges spanning the Dudh Kosi River.
-Namche Bazaar is laid out in a giant horseshoe configuration along a natural amphitheater.
+As you walk past streams and waterfalls, the gradual incline crosses five suspension bridges spanning the Dudh Kosi River.
+Namche Bazaar has a giant horseshoe configuration in a natural amphitheater.

-When you enter the Sherpa capital, there is a large stupa with a stream on the right side rushing down and forcing a series of prayer wheels to spin automatically.
-Namche is filled with shops (including a North Face store), restaurants, bars, and cafes, and is one of the last spots to load up on creature comforts and gear.
+Upon entering the Sherpa capital, there is a large stupa with a stream on the right side.
+The current rushes down and forces a series of prayer wheels to spin automatically.
+Namche has many shops (including a North Face store), restaurants, bars, and cafés.
+It is one of the last spots on the trail to load up on creature comforts and gear.

 Sherpas: The Sherpa people are an ethnic group who live in the extreme mountainous areas of Nepal and the Himalayas.
 Their high-altitude adapted physiology has resulted in their reputations as elite mountaineers.
-As guides and porters, they are indispensable to the success of current Himalayan expeditions, as well as early explorations of the region.
+As guides and porters, they are indispensable to successful Himalayan expeditions and played essential roles in initial explorations.
 Tenzing Norgay and Edmund Hillary were the first two people to summit Everest.

-Porters: While our porters are limited to carrying 10 kg of our gear, there are porters on the trail carrying much larger supply loads.
-In order to support village life so high in the mountains, yaks and donkeys bear the brunt of the burden, but porters also play a role.
-Porters carry supplies from Lukla to Namche in 1.5 days with loads up to 135 kg (297 lbs) on their backs.
+Porters: Our porters carry a maximum of 10 kg of gear.
+Other porters carry much larger supply loads.
+In order to support village life so high in the mountains, yaks and donkeys bear the brunt of the burden.
+Porters also play a significant role.
+Porters carry supplies from Lukla to Namche in 1.5 days with loads up to 297 lbs on their backs.
 The bags have cloth straps that the porters attach to the tops of their heads for balance.
 When they rest, they lean the burden on a specially fashioned walking stick/kickstand.

 Namche Bazaar: “Acclimatization Day” (Day 3)

-Today’s acclimatization hike takes the team to the Everest View Point, where we can enjoy a lemon ginger tea while soaking in scintillating views of pyramid-shaped Ama Dablam with its pendant-like hanging glacier, Lhotse, Nuptse, and if the clouds are cooperating, Everest.
+Today’s acclimatization hike takes the team to the Everest View Point.
+We enjoy a lemon ginger tea while admiring scintillating views of Lhotse, Nuptse, and if the clouds are cooperating, Everest.
+Ama Dablam is the most majestic peak with its pyramidal form and a pendant-shaped glacial ice.

 Tea houses in Nepal not only provide refreshments and nourishment during meals, but they also offer basic accommodations.
-The large communal dining area has a yak dung powered stove in the center and tables with bench seating covered with blankets or cushions.
-This is also where we spend most of our downtime in the afternoons and early evenings, playing cards and sharing stories.
-During the trek to Everest Base Camp, we typically stop at a tea house for tea (ginger lemon, honey, milk, or masala) or coffee.
+The communal dining area has a yak dung powered stove in the center and cushioned bench seating along the walls.
+This is where we spend most of our downtime in the afternoons and early evenings, playing cards and sharing stories.
+During the trek to Everest Base Camp, we stop at tea houses for tea (ginger lemon, milk, masala) or coffee.

-Due to the lack of refrigeration, it is recommended to avoid meat.
+Due to the lack of refrigeration, it is a good idea to avoid meat.
 There are many carb-rich options, including noodles, fried rice, roti, potatoes, and even pizza.

-Momos are steamed dumplings filled with cabbage and carrots, served with a red chili sauce.
+Momos are dumplings with a filling of cabbage and carrots, and a serving of red chili sauce.
 Momos back in Kathmandu usually have yak meat.

-Dal Bhat Power 24-Hour: Dal Bhat is a cup of dal (lentil soup) containing a curried seasonal vegetable and sautéed spinach.
-It also has pickles, a spicy tomato-based sauce, a mound of rice, and a piece of crispy papadam.
-The best part is that when you are famished, you can have unlimited refills!
+Dal Bhat Power 24-Hour: Dal Bhat is a cup of dal (lentils) with curried seasonal vegetables and sautéed spinach.
+It also comes with pickles, a spicy tomato-based sauce, a mound of rice, and a piece of crispy papadam.
+The best thing about dal bhat is the unlimited refills!

 Namche Bazaar to Tengboche (Day 4)